saeedabi1/CMPE_297_sec_49_Advanced_Deep_Learning/Assignment_1/README.md

+Multi Instant Learning and Semi Supervised Learning colabs

 # Assignment 1 : Part 1 - Mirsaeid Abolghasemi

-Multi Instant Learning and Semi Supervised Learning colabs

-Multi-instance learning is a supervised learning problem where individual examples are unlabeled; instead, bags or groups of samples are labeled.
+In machine learning, multiple-instance learning (MIL) is a type of supervised learning.
+Instead of receiving a set of instances which are individually labeled, the learner receives a set of labeled bags, each containing many instances.
+In the simple case of multiple-instance binary classification, a bag may be labeled negative if all the instances in it are negative.